cookbook 'mysql', '~> 7.0.0'

 path parameter, it uses the

-instance parameter to calculate the path on the filesystem where
+instance parameter to calculate the path on the filesystem where file is rendered.

 mysql_config[default] do source 'site.cnf.erb' action :create end